Facebook isn’t designed to host adult content. But that doesn’t mean adult content doesn’t find its way onto the platform.

 Blocking adult content is a significant step towards creating a safer online environment for your children.
 It’s crucial to consider implementing measures like Canopy to ensure they’re shielded from these harmful forms of content.

-FAQs – Your Questions on Blocking Adult Content on Facebook
+FAQs – How to Block Adult Content on Facebook

 These are the questions I commonly here from Canopy users on this topic.

-To block obscene content on Facebook, consider using a parental control app like Canopy.
+To completely stop adult content on Facebook, consider using a parental control app like Canopy.

 How Do I Block 18+ Content?